var-foo/ant4fed/README.md

 installed to be able to use it.
 If you're not sure if you have it installed, open a terminal and type:
 	> ant -version
 If you get a version number, you're all set.
-If not, download Apache ANT.
+If not, download [Apache ANT] (http://ant.apache.org/).

+---

 # Usage
 ant4fed currently has the following packages:

----
 ## CSS Lint
 This will 'lint' your CSS for you and give you helpful tips on making your code more efficient.
 Look at <http://csslint.net/> for more info.
 There is a doc